Spencerx/jgrasp-docker/README.md

 ## Use

 Inside the container, the directory at `/home/jgrasp/src` will be a volume corresponding to the `inner_src` directory in this repository. jGRASP should otherwise compile and run things as normal.
+Additionally, settings will be stored in the local directory `.grasp_settings`.
+You don't need to touch this, it just ensures that your font choices etc. persist between runs of the container.